hal7df/pauls-tutorials/README.md

 These are the updated versions from the [old version](https://code.google.com/p/hot67-programming-resources/wiki/Main_Page?tm=6), and are currently in the process of being updated.

 These pages are not yet complete, and may be inconsistent (style, etc.).

+Note: What is here is NOT a direct representation of what is on the official website.
+This version is oriented for running specifically off of a local drive.